 Community Corrections is an adult supervision service that consists of monitoring the behavior and movement of offenders in the community to ensure compliance with the conditions of the releasing authority.

-All Adult Parole/Probation Officers attend the Department of Public Safety Standards and Training (DPSST) Academy and are certified through the State of Oregon.
-A Parole/Probation Officer Duties include:
+Community Corrections employs Parole and Probation Officers who supervise felony offenders.
+All Adult Parole and Probation Officers attend the Department of Public Safety Standards and Training (DPSST) Academy and are certified through the State of Oregon.

 Conducting unscheduled / unannounced contacts with the offenders in their home environments, places of employment, and other community locations;

 Other duties include:

 The Adult Services Division has embraced Evidence Based Practices (EBP) in its mission to deliver supervision service to our offender population.
-Adult Services use detailed offender assessments, interactive motivational interviewing, and the use of appropriate sanctions and services to reduce risk and promote offender change.
+Adult Services use detailed offender assessments, interactive motivational interviewing, and the appropriate sanctions and services to reduce risk and promote offender change.